marcblanchet/ursim_on_mac_apple_silicon/README.md

 Instead of using VNC to access the URSim software, a web browser, such as Safari or Chrome, can be used by going to the url: `http://192.168.1.242:6080`.
 Replace 192.168.1.242 by your IP address.

+Note that if the host computer (your mac) moves to a different network, such as when a laptop is using a different Wifi network, then the IP address changes.
+Therefore, while your docker may be still running, you will need to find your new IP address and reconnect your VNC client or web browser to that new IP address.

 ## More Information
 Additional information for more tailored docker setup is available at the [URSIM docker image information](https://hub.docker.com/r/universalrobots/ursim_e-series)